Liver Injury Caused by Drugs

 Presentation varies widely, ranging from absent or nonspecific symptoms (eg, malaise, nausea, anorexia) to jaundice, impaired hepatic synthesis, and encephalopathy.
 Early recognition of drug-induced liver injury (DILI) improves prognosis.

 Key to the diagnosis of DILI are identification of a potential hepatotoxin, a pattern of liver test abnormalities that is characteristic of the substance (its signature), and injury onset that is temporally consistent with the offending hepatotoxin's typical profile.
+Improvement in liver tests after stopping the offending agent is an additional key diagnostic feature.
 Possible causative agents can be evaluated using the LiverTox database.
-This easily accessible internet database is funded by the National Institutes of Health.
+In the United States, this easily accessible internet database is funded by the National Institutes of Health.
 It includes information on the likelihood that a substance causes DILI, the pattern of injury, the time course to injury, and the suspected recovery period.
 It also includes links to case reports on potential causative agents.
-(The database can be accessed at the following link: LiverTox: Clinical and Research Information on Drug-Induced Liver Injury.)

 Pearls & Pitfalls